 - Videogame Caring Potential: You can perform Acts of Chivalry by giving rings to the townspeople (providing that you have 20 to give) and in return (if you succeed on the Quick Time Events) said towns-person will give you an item.
 Doing will also add to the Knight's Honor bonus.

 - Videogame Cruelty Potential: You can actually attack the innocent townspeople.
 Doing so has a negative impact on your score however and can saddle you with negative titles.

 - Video Game Settings:

-- Villain Song: "With Me", the final boss theme, is sung from the perspective of Merlina, the Dark Queen.
+- Villain Song: "With Me", the final boss theme, is sung from the boss's perspective.

 - Well-Intentioned Extremist: Merlina turns out to be one.
 Her reasons for doing so are so sympathetic that Sonic doesn't hold any grudge against her after defeating her.

 - Who Wants to Live Forever?: Sonic and Merlina take opposite views on this — Sonic would rather make the most of his time, while Merlina would rather not see Camelot face its eventual fall.